travis-ci/docs-travis-ci-com/user/enterprise/user-role-management.md

 This feature allows Travis CI administrators to execute permission limits on user privileges to the minimum functionality necessary to work (on an as-needed basis) to protect particular build job logs.

-## Enabling user role management
+## Enabling User Role Management

 From the Travis CI Enterprise admin console, open the `Config` menu, expand the `Advanced Settings` menu on the left and click on the `Users Roles Management`.

 ![Member Management menu](/images/enterprise-user-management-menu.png)

-To enable the setting, select on the `Enabled` option and save the settings.
+To enable the setting, select the `Enabled` option and save the settings.

 ![Member Management option](/images/enterprise-user-management-setting.png)